Best Over The Counter Prenatal Vitamins

 Below are the best prenatal vitamins on the market.

 What is the difference between multivitamins and prenatal vitamins?

 While a traditional multivitamin does contain the same essential nutrients that most prenatal vitamins do, what they don’t contain is the proper amount.
-Pregnant women or women who are looking to conceive need to increase their intake of certain nutrients, of which prenatal vitamins have the correct amount.
+Pregnant women or women who are looking to conceive need to increase their intake of certain nutrients, which prenatal vitamins take into account.

 When looking for a prenatal vitamin, be sure that it includes 100% of your need for:

-Folic Acid – Also known as B-9, folic acid is essential for a healthy baby.
-This vitamin is essential in protecting the neural tube, which turns into the spinal cord and brain as the baby grows.
+Folic Acid – Also known as B-9, folic acid is necessary for a healthy baby.
+This vitamin is essential in protecting the neural tube, which turns into the spinal cord and brain as the fetus develops.

 Consuming enough folic acid ensures that the baby will be free of any birth defects.
-Aim for roughly 800 to 1,000 mg of folic acid a day.
+Aim for roughly 800 to 1,000 mg of folic acid each day.

 Iron – It isn’t uncommon for a woman to be anemic prior to pregnancy.
 Many women have admitted to not getting enough iron in their daily diet, however once you conceive it is essential to fulfill your daily needs as well as your baby’s.

 Iron helps the body to transport oxygen and also helps prevent a low birth weight in your baby.
 Taking a multivitamin with added iron will also ensure that you will not become anemic during pregnancy, which is very common.
 Aim for at least 25 mg of iron a day.

 Calcium – Calcium helps your body to remain strong during pregnancy, however it is also needed to help build your baby’s bones and teeth as well as develop a healthy heart and promote blood clotting.